How much should we Pay our Pastor?

 Interested in a customized report for your church?
 The Vanderbloemen Search Group and Leadership Network would be happy to help you with that project.

-2 Responses to “How much should we Pay our Pastor?”
+2 responses to “How much should we Pay our Pastor?”

 This is always a fun issue to deal with.
 There are many cases were pastors are over paid, but many more where they are under paid.
 Pastors are motivators, and pastors of large churches are successful motivators because of their beliefs and working with the talent that God has given them.
 Their compensation should reflect their ability to acknowledge what God has given them and their efforts for the furthering of God’s kingdom.